Donrwalsh/curiouser-paradox/train-of-thought.md

 For real, I hopped on and re-ran the poll script without touching anything else and it worked without issue.
 Happy birthday to me!

+So I'm back after a bit of time being distracted by other things.
+I'm working on the script and playing around with making it a bit more readable by breaking apart the multi-step commands and using some common messaging functions.
+I'm not sure how things work with the broken apart commands because of some silly back and forth with typos and such (any script updates incur 2x commits because I don't care to deal with copying a latest version of the script manually).
+This frequency of commits should drop off once the script is in a somewhat stable state.

+Oh yeah, briefly I want to mention that I originally tried to make a sort of generic `exec()` function to handle all these command line things, but I couldn't figure out how to be able to run arbitrary code via a callback into the `stdout` portion of the exec.
+Granted, I tried to solve this first thing before I was totally awake so maybe I missed something simple, but I'm happy with what I have currently for now.

 # Couldn't Have Done it Without You

 - https://www.markdownguide.org/extended-syntax/